keltia/fetiche-rs/README.md

 On UNIX, it is located in `$HOME/.config/drone-utils/source.hcl` and in `%LOCALAPPDATA%\DRONE-UTILS` on Windows.

 There are only a few parameters for now, the most important one being the credentials for authenticate against the network endpoint.
 You can specify the different network endpoints.
-The current config file version is 2 as the `cmd` field was renamed into `routes`.
+The current config file version is 3 as the `type` entry was added to the `Site`  struct.

 The `completion`  keyword can be used to generate completion sciprts for various shells incl `zsh` and `powershell`.